List of Pakistan Air Force cricketers

 This is a list of cricketers who played for the Pakistan Air Force cricket team in first-class cricket matches.
-The side played a total of eight first-class matches between 1969 and 1975.
+The team played a total of eight first-class matches between 1969 and 1975.
 (Note: Pakistan Air Force were scheduled to play three matches in the 1986/87 BCCP Presidents Cup but, following the withdrawal of some teams from the competition, all of their matches were abandoned or cancelled.)
-The side continues to play non-first-class cricket today.
-Only those players who played in first-class matches for the side are included below.
+The team continues to play non-first-class cricket today.
+Only those players who played in first-class matches for the team are included below.